code42/code42cli/README.md

 # c42seceventcli - AED

-The c42seceventcli AED module contains a CLI for extracting AED events as well as an optional state manager for only getting events you did not previously get.
+The c42seceventcli AED module contains a CLI tool for extracting AED events as well as an optional state manager so that on future runs, you only get events you did not previously extract.

 ## Requirements